open-telemetry/opentelemetry-specification/specification/common/common.md

 - The name is specific to your application that will be used internally only.
 If you already have an internal company process that helps you to ensure no name clashes happen then feel free to follow it.
-Otherwise it is recommended to prefix the attribute or label name by your application name, provided that the application name is reasonably unique within your organization (e.g.
+Otherwise it is recommended to prefix the attribute name or label key by your application name, provided that the application name is reasonably unique within your organization (e.g.
   `myuniquemapapp.longitude` is likely fine).
 Make sure the application name does not clash with an existing semantic convention namespace.